 Marmalade glazed ham is the perfect main course for your next holiday meal.
 Spiral sliced ham is coated in a sweet and tangy orange marmalade glaze with a hint of cinnamon.

 A beautiful glazed spiral ham is the centerpiece of any holiday meal.
-From Thanksgiving to Easter, ham is sure to be the family's favorite choice for your next gathering!
+From Thanksgiving to Easter, ham is sure to be the family's favorite choice for your next gathering.

 Buying a spiral sliced ham makes this recipe easier than ever to make and serve.
 There's very little prep work involved!
 While your ham roasts in the oven, you'll prepare a simple, no cook glaze.

 Orange marmalade adds a fresh and bright citrus flavor to your ham.
-Paired with comforting flavors like maple syrup, tangy dijon mustard, and a hint of warm cinnamon, this glaze will be your new favorite!
+Combined with comforting flavors like maple syrup, tangy dijon mustard, and a hint of warm cinnamon, this glaze will be your new favorite!

-Serve this marmalade glazed ham at Thanksgiving in lieu of turkey, or for Christmas or Easter paired with a few of your favorite side dishes (I recommend a batch of creamy baked mac and cheese!).
+Serve this marmalade glazed ham at Thanksgiving in lieu of turkey, or for Christmas or Easter paired with a few of your favorite side dishes.
+I recommend a batch of creamy baked mac and cheese!

 Ingredients and substitutions

-Orange marmalade can be substituted with a similar flavor of jam or preserves, like apricot or pineapple jam.
+- Orange marmalade - Can be substituted with a similar flavor of jam or preserves, like apricot or pineapple jam.

-Maple syrup can be substituted with honey or brown sugar.
+- Maple syrup - Can be substituted with honey or brown sugar.

 An 8-10 pound bone-in ham will fit into a 9x13 pan, a small (14 inch) roasting pan, or a medium (16 inch) roasting pan.
-I used a medium sized roasting pan for my ham (pictured above).
+Choose a pan with at least 3-inch tall sides.
+I recommend wrapping your pan in foil before adding the ham to minimize cleanup afterwards.

 For a bone-in ham, prepare ¾ pound of ham per person attending.